Global stocks up on U.S. data, oil; euro slips pre-summit

 "It is slightly different than what we saw before other summits in the past when hopes were quite high," said Norbert Wuthe, senior government bond strategist at Bayerische Landesbank.
 "Now we are disappointed going into the summit and there is a positive surprise potential."

-(Additional reporting by Angela Moon, Rodrigo Campos, Ryan Vlastelica, Nick Olivari and Wanfeng Zhou in New York, and Richard Hubbard and Marius Zahariain London; Editing by Andrew Hay and Chizu Nomiyama)
+(Additional reporting by Angela Moon, Rodrigo Campos, Ryan Vlastelica and Nick Olivari in New York, and Richard Hubbard and Marius Zahariain London; Editing by Andrew Hay and Chizu Nomiyama)